-- Reduce demand through investment in early help for families that need it and securing early permanence for children
+- reduce demand through investment in early help for families that need it and securing early permanence for children

-- Create manageable workloads by investing in more social work staff and more support for our staff
+- create manageable workloads by investing in more social work staff and more support for our staff

-- Create a more stable, confident and capable workforce organised into smaller teams, supported by additional management capacity
+- create a more stable, confident and capable workforce organised into smaller teams, supported by additional management capacity

-- A greater focus on performance and practice management to evidence the outcomes for children and families
+- a greater focus on performance and practice management to evidence the outcomes for children and families

 It is a bold approach that focuses on people's strengths and helps unlock the potential that exists in our city.
 It will take time and commitment but if we get it right 'Our Manchester' has the power to radically transform what we achieve together.

-One of these strengths-based approaches is our new model for social work, Signs of Safety, which is already being used by a number of local authorities in the UK, and which will be integral to everything we do.
+One of these strengths-based approaches is our new model for social work, Signs of Safety, which is already being used by a number of local authorities in the UK, and will be integral to everything we do.
 Signs of Safety is an innovative approach to child protection - working with families to manage risk, safeguard and promote the welfare of children and young people.
 All of our social work staff are being trained in it, along with many partners, and we see this as a long term commitment to working positively with families in the city, and improving outcomes for them.

 See more about the Our Manchester strategy